-Politico.com has examined the global impact of the Lundin trial on corporate liability in the context of international law.
-Undcr the Rome Statute, states parties are expected to prosecute international crimes – war crimes, crimes against humanity, and genocide – before their national courts.
-It established the International Criminal Court as a court of last resort in cases, stepping in only when a state is unwilling or unable to pursue such prosecutions.
-The 125 States Parties to the Rome Statute have affirmed the principle of universal jurisdiction and prosecuted hundreds of individuals for crimes that were committed beyond their national borders.
-The latest development is that company executives are also investigated with high-profile cases like Lundin in Sweden and Lafarge in France leading the charge.
-But they are not the only ones, and the international business community would be wise to pay close attention to this trend.
+Politico.com has analyzed the global implications of the Lundin trial on corporate accountability within the framework of international law.
+Under the Rome Statute, states parties are obligated to prosecute international crimes—war crimes, crimes against humanity, and genocide—within their national courts.
+The statute also established the International Criminal Court (ICC) as a court of last resort, stepping in only when a state is either unwilling or unable to carry out such prosecutions.
+With 125 states parties to the Rome Statute, the principle of universal jurisdiction has been affirmed, resulting in the prosecution of hundreds of individuals for crimes committed outside national borders.
+A notable recent development is the increasing scrutiny of corporate executives, with high-profile cases such as those involving Lundin in Sweden and Lafarge in France leading the way.
+These are not isolated cases, they profoundly change the risks of doing business in violent and repressive environments.
+International companies would be prudent to adjust their policies accordingly.

 Alex Perry, “From Nuremberg to now: How a war crimes trial in Sweden is changing legal history”, in: Politico, 12 December 2024, is available here.